spatie/laravel-feed/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-feed.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-feed)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-feed.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-feed)

-This package generates rss feeds for any of the models that has a feed data.
+This package generates rss feeds for any of the chosen models.
+A model that should have a feed, must implement FeedItem and have all of the corresponding methods.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).